LinyiGuo96/LinyiGuo96.github.io/_posts/Pending-2023-08-02-Quantitative-Finance-in-Python.md

 $$R(t) = mean + x * sd$$

 Daily return R(t) can be viewed as a random variable drawn from a normal distribution.

+## Wiener Process and Random Walk

+- Normal distribution is not working fine because stock price cannot be negative.
+- Stock prices follow log-normal distribution, i.e. ln(x) ~ Normal

+**Wiener-process**

+- W(t+dt)- W(t) are independent of past values
+- W(t) has Gaussian increments
+- crutial for geometric random walk

+$$dS = \mu S dt + \sigma S dW$$

+This is a stochastic differential equation, where dS is the stock price change, $\mu S dt$ is the deterministic part (the drift), $\sigma S dW$ is the stochastic part with Wiener-process, $dW ~ Normal(0, dt)$.

+- Continuous model of asset prices
+- Fundamental assumption for most of the modern financial models